Director

 "Until she rots and lies stinking in the Earth."

-The devil doesn't just plan on sticking around until Regan dies.
-He's going to watch her deceased body decompose and fall apart in her grave.
+The devil doesn't just plan on possessing Regan until she dies.
+He wants to stick around to watch her deceased body decompose and fall apart in her grave.
 Watching God's creations turn to dirt must be a thrill for the demonic.

 There are some liberties taken in this movie.
 For instance, exorcists go through a period of preparation that normally involves prayer and penance before conducting an exorcism.
 And Fr.
 Karras expresses doubts about his faith after suffering the loss of his mother.
 He doesn't seem like he'd be fit to conduct an exorcism with his mental and spiritual state being what it is.